Memory Pegs

 A creative memory technique powered by your imagination

-(And … the lesson is a lot of fun for the kids too)
+(And … this lesson is a lot of fun for the kids too)

 “. . . and 44 is bread, and 57 is knitting wool, and 16 is a tyre, and . . .”